qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/raster-needs-reprojection/index.md

 ## Validation

-A walkthrough of tackling this reprojection is provided in the [solution Jupyter Notebook](/content/exercises/data-scenarios/raster-needs-reprojection/solutions/solution.ipynb).
+A walkthrough of tackling this reprojection problem is provided in the `/home/jovyan/qgis-data/workshop-materials/content/exercises/data-scenarios/raster-needs-reprojection/solutions/solution.ipynb`
+Jupyter Notebook.

 The resulting solution data file should be bilinearly interpolated to EPSG:4326 and the range of elevation values across the ice sheet should closely resemble